HarshaSiddagangaiah/CS-211-Lab-Documents/Lab09-Recursion_Review/doc/HOWTO.md

         raise NotImplementedError("Abstract class methods should not be called")
 ```

-The 3 concrete classes are named: Orthrus[Links to an external site]([url](https://en.wikipedia.org/wiki/Orthrus))., CerberusLinks to an external site., and Head.
+The 3 concrete classes are named: [Orthrus]([url](https://en.wikipedia.org/wiki/Orthrus))., CerberusLinks to an external site., and Head.

 All three should have the following methods: